Textualize/textual/docs/guide/events.md

     ```{.textual path="docs/examples/events/on_decorator02.py"}
     ```

+While there are a few more lines of code, it is easier to read and maintain.

 Note that the decorator requires that the message class has a `control` attribute which should the widget associated with the message.
 This is true of the builtin controls.